-Next, check out profiles of freelancers with Total working hours less than 10.
-They are more or less considered to be beginners.
+Next, check out profiles of freelancers with total working hours less than 10.
+They are more or considered to be beginners.
 However, since they have completed few jobs, you can check the pay rates they have charged to their previous clients.

-The above pic shows the Project Name, a total number of hours the freelancer worked, pay rate and total payment earned for a particular project.
+The above pic shows the project name, the total number of hours the freelancer worked, pay rate and total payment earned for a particular project.

 3. It’s All About Ratings

-At Upwork, your past experience is judged on the basis of your Rating given by your previous employer.
-A good rating with positive recommendations from your ex-clients can boost your Freelance Career at Upwork.
-Your must target 5-star rating for every Job and should maintain your Job Score above 90% at any stage.
+At Upwork, your past experience is judged on the basis of your rating given by your previous employer.
+A good rating with positive recommendations from your ex-clients can boost your chances of getting more jobs at Upwork.
+You must target 5-star rating for every job and should maintain your job score above 90% at any stage.

 4. Use your Connects Wisely